 I’ve been interested in both art and animals for as long as I can remember.
 I grew up in rural West Virginia and always had animals around me.
 Some of the animals we owned were cats, dogs, cows, ducks, and rabbits.
-We were always surrounded by domesticated animals like cattle, sheep and donkeys as well as wildlife such as deer, turkey, raccoons, coyote, possum, owls and all kind of other critters.
+We were always surrounded by domesticated animals like cattle, sheep and donkeys as well as wildlife such as deer, turkey, raccoons, coyote, possum, owls and all kinds of other critters.
 When I was young I loved coloring pictures of animals, but when I was in middle school I made a pencil drawing of a rhino, and I think that’s when I really thought about being a professional artist.
 The look on that rhino’s face was so emotional, I just wanted to re-create that beauty in my own style.
 As I moved into high school, I delved even more into artwork and still loved animals as my subject matter.
 I graduated Salutatorian in 1999.

 Some random quick facts about me in no particular order: